Calculations with Characteristic Cycles

-\begin{exm} In \exref{exm:curvegecc}, all of the graded, enriched characteristic cycles were concentrated in degree $0$.
-As we mentioned, this is a reflection of the fact that each of the complexes that we considered were perverse sheaves.
-We wish a give an easy example/problem, where the sheaves under consideration are not perverse.
+Note that all of the graded, enriched characteristic cycles in this example are concentrated in degree $0$.
+As we stated in Item 4 of \propref{prop:basicgecc}, this is a reflection of the fact that each of the complexes that we considered above are perverse sheaves. \end{exm}

+\begin{exm} We wish a give an easy example/problem, where the sheaves under consideration are not perverse.

 Let $\U:=\C^3$, and use $x$, $y$, and $z$ as coordinates.
 Let $X:=V(z)\cup V(x, y)$.
 There are three obvious strata: $S_0:=\{\0\}$, $S_1:=V(x, y)-\{\0\}$, and $S_2:= V(z)-\{\0\}$.
 Let $j:\{\0\}\hookrightarrow X$ and $i:X-\{\0\}\hookrightarrow X$ denote the inclusions, and consider the complexes of sheaves $\Adot:=\Z^\bullet_X[2]$, $\Bdot:=i_!i^!\Adot$, and $\Cdot:=i_*i^*\Adot$.